punit-naik/clj-ml/README.md

 ## Note

+1. Sorry for the extremely verbose code in some cases.
+I have coded it that way so that I understand the steps properly, especially in some cases where complex mathematical steps are involved.
+But it's no excuse for not writing idiomatic code, I get it.
-I have not tested the functions inside this library for all possible inputs.
+2. I have not tested the functions inside this library for all possible inputs.
 Will look to improve the code incrementally.

 ## License